julianwachholz/django-guest-user/README.md

 ## Status

-This project is currently untested.
+This project is still under development.
 But thanks to [previous work](https://github.com/danfairs/django-lazysignup) it is largely functional.

-I decided to rewrite the project since the original project hasn't seen any larger updates for a few years now and the code base was written a long time ago.
+I decided to rewrite the project since the original project hasn't seen any larger updates for a few years now.
+The initial code base was written a long time ago as well.